João Craveiro

 Douglas Stone, Bruce Patton, Sheila Heen, Difficult Conversations: How to Discuss What Matters Most.
 (2010)

 Communicating with each other is what we most often need to do to be successful.
 Yet, we learn nothing about it in school/uni.
-While this is still the case, Difficult Conversations is a must-read to bridge that gap.
+While this is still the case, Difficult Conversations is essential for product leaders to bridge that gap and navigate high-stakes discussions (whether it’s aligning with stakeholders, giving tough feedback, or resolving conflicts within the team) by helping you approach them with clarity, empathy, and structure.

 All book links on this page are so-called affiliate links.
 If you click on such an affiliate link and make a purchase, I’ll receive a commission from the respective provider.